thomasteplick/char-recognition/README.md

 Navigate to the C:\Users\your-name\CharacterRecognition\src\backprop\ directory and issue "go run ann.go" to start the Multilayer Perceptron (MLP) Neural Network server.
 In a web browser enter http://127.0.0.1:8080/mlpbackprop in the address bar.
 There are two phases of operation:  the training phase and the testing phase.
-During the training phase, examples consisting of x-y coordinates in the Cartesian Plane and the desired class are supplied to the network.
+During the training phase, examples consisting of alpha-numeric characters and the desired class are supplied to the network.
 The network itself is a directed graph consisting of an input layer of nodes, one or more hidden layers of nodes, and an output layer of nodes.
 Each layer of nodes can be arbitrarily deep.
 The nodes of the network are connected by weighted links.
 The network is fully connected.
 This means that every node is connected to its immediately adjacent neighbor node.
 The weights are trained